youwuyou/algo-lab-2024/docs/part-03-exam-preparation.md

 ===

-Tutorial 10: How to solve problems and prepare for the exam, discussion of sample solutions
+**Week 10**: How to solve problems and prepare for the exam, discussion of sample solutions

-Tutorial 11-13: 3-fold problem sets (three similar but different problems to solve during the tutorial)
+**Week 11-13**: 3-fold problem sets (three similar but different problems to solve during the tutorial)